a-cube-io/ereceipts-js-sdk/docs/CROSS_PLATFORM_GUIDE.md

 # Cross-Platform Components Guide

-This guide covers the cross-platform authentication components and provider implementation for the A-Cube E-Receipt SDK, enabling seamless operation across React web and React Native applications.
+This guide covers the cross-platform authentication components and provider implementation for the ACube E-Receipt SDK, enabling seamless operation across React web and React Native applications.

 ## Overview

-The A-Cube SDK now includes cross-platform support that automatically detects the runtime environment and renders appropriate components for React web or React Native.
+The ACube SDK now includes cross-platform support that automatically detects the runtime environment and renders appropriate components for React web or React Native.
 This implementation maintains full backward compatibility while providing a native experience on each platform.

 ## Key Features